ez2torta/subtitles-generator/README.md

 This app is meant to serve a smaller target of users who want to generate just subtitles images in the order of 10 to 50 images.
 I have not tested higher amounts or too many different styles.
 A big change in configurations could result in unwanted appearance.

-Use at your own risk, especially after the implementation ot text to speech features.
+Use at your own risk, especially after the implementation of text to speech features.

 ## Features